marschall/event-source-sample/README.md

 Event Source Example
 ====================
-A small example on how to use [EventSource](http://dev.w3.org/html5/eventsource/) aka Server-Sent Events with Java/Jetty.
+A small example on how to use [EventSource](http://dev.w3.org/html5/eventsource/) aka Server-Sent Events with Java.

-You need [jetty-eventsource-servlet](https://github.com/jetty-project/jetty-eventsource-servlet) (not yet released, you need to build a SNAPSHOT) then go to http://127.0.0.1:8080/event-source-sample/ and you see the server time that gets updated all ten seconds.
+You need [jetty-eventsource-servlet](https://github.com/jetty-project/jetty-eventsource-servlet) (released to Maven Central) then go to http://127.0.0.1:8080/event-source-sample/ and you see the server time that gets updated all ten seconds.
 Not very useful but shows you how to use the API.

 Tomcat
 ------